cypik/terraform-digitalocean-vpc/README.md

 - `ip_range`: The IP range for the VPC.

 ## Module Outputs
 - This module currently does not provide any outputs.

+## Examples
+For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/opz0/terraform-digitalocean-vpc/blob/readme/LICENSE) file for details.

+## Author
+Your Name
+Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
+Feel free to expand this README with additional details or usage instructions as needed for your specific use case.